-The Fontbonne Staff Association holds meetings monthly and gives advance announcement of their meeting dates (see Volume I, section 1.4.4).
+The Fontbonne Staff Association holds meetings monthly and gives advance announcement of their meeting dates (see Volume I).
 Participation as an officer of FSA may necessitate periodic use of University time to perform FSA responsibilities.
 However, excessive use of work time which interferes with job performance may be subject to scrutiny by the employee's supervisor.